saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

    ![The Download SQL Server Management Studio (SSMS) link is highlighted on the page specified above.](media/download-ssms.png "Download SSMS")

-   > **Note**: Versions change frequently, so if the version number you see does not match the screenshot, download and install the most recent version.
+   > **Note**: Versions change frequently, so if the version number you see does not match the screenshot, download, and install the most recent version.

 9. Run the downloaded installer.